Jamesredux/odin-facebook/README.md

    edit_user_password is for an admin to change a password????

    make an option show show profile can be hidden users choice, maybe only friends can see?

+   create friendships with user.friendships.create or Friendship.create
+   can list friends with user.friend_ids